-Master's Degree Graduate Student
+Master's Degree Student

-Master's degree graduate program student must complete at least half of the total credits required for their matriculated York College master's program or 18 graduate level credits which ever is greater.
-Six credits permit classes taken at a CUNY college at the Master's level courses may be used as Residency Requirements.
+Master's degree graduate program students must complete at least half of the total credits required for their matriculated York College master's program or 18 graduate level credits which ever is greater.

+Six credits permit classes taken at a CUNY college at Master's level may be used as Residency Requirements.
 However, courses taken at non-CUNY institutions will not be counted toward Residency Requirement.
 Residency Requirements may not be satisfied by taking courses prior to matriculation.

-ACADEMIC PROBATION
+ACADEMIC PROBATION AND RETENTION

-Good Academic Standing and Probation
+Academic Standing and Probation

-All graduate students, regardless of matriculation status, are expected to make appropriate academic progress and maintain a 3.0 (B) cumulative average or better in their courses.
+All graduate students, regardless if they are matriculate of non-matriculate, who at the end of the semester do not meet the retention standard of 3.0 or above (based on their cumulative GPA), will be placed on probation at the end of the semester.
 Grades of B-, C+, and C, while considered meeting course completion requirements, are considered marginal progress outcomes.
 Students earning a marginal progress grade in selected courses may be required to repeat a course and achieve a satisfactory progress grade in the selected course to continue in the program of study.
 (See specific program course descriptions for requirement details.)
 Students may also be requested by their graduate academic adviser to take fewer courses until the GPA is improved.

-Matriculated and non-matriculated students in special funded programs need to contact the program coordinators for details regarding their eligibility and continuation requirements.
+Note: Students in special funded programs, regardless if they are matriculate of non-matriculate, need to contact the program coordinators for details regarding their eligibility and continuation retirements.
 Graduate students enrolled in a degree program will be placed on academic probation when the overall GPA falls below 3.0.